-Tree turmeric is a Himalayan herb found between 200-3000 m height.
+Tree turmeric is a Himalayan herb found between 2000-3000 metres above sea level.
 English names are tree turmeric and Indian berberry.
-Also known as Bérbero Indio, Chitra, Darhahed, Darhald, Daruhaldi, Daruharidra, Darurajani, Darvi, Épine-Vinette Aristée, Hint Amberparisi, Indian Barberry, Indian Berberry, Indian Lycium, Indian Ophthalmic Barberry, Nepal Barberry, Nepalese Barberry, Ophthalmic Barberry, Pisse Vinaigre, Vinettier Aristé.
+It is also known as Bérbero Indio, Chitra, Darhahed, Darhald, Daruhaldi, Daruharidra, Darurajani, Darvi, Épine-Vinette Aristée, Hint Amberparisi, Indian Barberry, Indian Berberry, Indian Lycium, Indian Ophthalmic Barberry, Nepal Barberry, Nepalese Barberry, Ophthalmic Barberry, Pisse Vinaigre, Vinettier Aristé.

-It is a cooling laxative for children.
-The stem is said to be diaphoretic and laxative and useful in rheumatism.
-The dried extract of the roots is used as an application in ophthalmia and also excellent medication in the case of sun-blindness.
-The root is one of the few really good medicines in India.
-In its efficacy, it is almost equal to quinine.
-It does not produce any bad effects on the stomach, the bowels, the brain and the organs of hearing.
+The stem is said to be diaphoretic (induces perspiration) and laxative and is a cooling laxative safe for the use in children.
+The dried extract of the roots is used as an application in ophthalmia and is also an excellent medication in the case of sun-blindness.
+The root is one of the few really good medicines in India and its efficacy is almost equal to quinine but does not produce any adverse effects on the bowels, brain, stomach or affect the hearing as quinine can.

 Turmeric (Curcuma longa, curcumin)

-Treatment of brain cells, called astrocytes, with turmeric has been found to increase expression of the glutathione and protect neurons exposed to oxidant stress.Increasing turmeric in the diet can increase the levels of the amino acid glutathione in the body which can be beneficial for a huge range of diseases and disorders as it is present in every cell of the body and has an important antioxidant role..
+Treatment of brain cells, called astrocytes, with turmeric has been found to increase expression of the amino acid glutathione and protect neurons exposed to oxidant stress.Glutathione can be beneficial for a huge range of diseases and disorders as it is present in every cell of the body and has an important antioxidant role..

-Makes an excellent arthritis tea as a strong anti-inflammatory, bacterial killer, blood purifier and effective treatment for hepatitis, inflammatory bowel diseases, bruises, colic, ulcers, haemorrhages, yeast infections and is antiseptic.
+Turmeric makes an excellent antiseptic and anti-inflammatory tea.
 It can be used internally and externally to heal wounds, relieve pains in the limbs, break up congestion and as a restorative after the loss of blood from childbirth.

 Turnip greens are supercharged with so many different nutrients, their consumption can help prevent or heal a wide range of health conditions and bacterial infections.
 Since turnip greens are an excellent source of vitamin A (through their concentration of carotenoids such as beta-carotene), vitamin E and dietary fibre, two examples of conditions for which they may be of special importance are rheumatoid arthritis and atherosclerosis.
 Turnips prevent blood clots and arterial blockages, reduce the risks of heart disease, prevents a variety of cancers, especially colorectal and protects against the damages caused by nicotine.